ptxmac/UCC/README.md

 A subset of the data are location related and can be visualized on a map.

-This project is a attempt to do exactly that and bring the data closer to the public (This project is currently just a proff of concept, but shows the general idea)
+This project is a attempt to do exactly that and bring the data closer to the public (This project is currently just a proof of concept, but shows the general idea)

 ## Borrowed components